pslempers/pslempers.github.io/index.markdown

 The goal of this page is to display an understanding of the Markup Language.
 It's great to see that this language is so "bare-bones", I can basically just ***write***.

+I'm a student at Humber Polytechnic in the Web Development Grad Certificate program.

 ```javascript
 var userInput;